ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-edward-hallock-1819.md

 <p>"...his loss seems irreparable..."</p>
 </blockquote>

-{{% table "census-data.csv" "census-edward" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Edward" %}}
+{{% table "/static/data/census-data.csv" "census-edward" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Edward" %}}

 Note that the account of the Mills family's travels around the time of J. Thomas Mills' birth in 1827, as described in his obituary in the accompanying account of the Mills' [Long Island origins]({{% ref "genealogy" %}}), appears inconsistent with Edward's purported birthplace referenced in several sources, including the census.